MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-authentication-with-web-console.md

 ms.topic: article
 ---

-# Configure Authentication with the Web console
+# Configure authentication with the Web console

 >Applies To: System Center 2016 - Operations Manager

-## Configure SSL Encryption
+## Configure SSL encryption

 The following steps are necessary to configure Secure Sockets Layer (SSL) encryption after the Operations Manager Web console server has been installed on an Internet Information Services (IIS) 7.0 and higher web server.
 Before performing these steps, you should first review  [Configuring Secure Sockets Layer in IIS 7](https://technet.microsoft.com/en-us/library/cc771438%28v=ws.10%29.aspx) and configure IIS to enable SSL for the web server hosting the Web console.